railwayapp/docs/src/docs/reference/logging.md

 title: Logging
 ---

-Logs for services deployed to Railway are availabe to diagnose issues or track performance.
+Logs for services deployed to Railway are available to diagnose issues or track performance.

 ## How it Works